Phyllis Schrag

 phyllis_schrag@mediacombb.net | (515) 337-1713

-Audience members will represent reporters at a press conference in Alice’s home asking predetermined questions.
-Via a PowerPoint™ presentation, the answers will give an account of Alice’s colorful life, her relationships with her father, stepmother, and family members as well as the times in which she lived.
-This is a lively, witty, clever, acerbic, and delightfully rebellious daughter of Theodore Roosevelt, the 26th US President.
+Audience members represent reporters at a press conference in Alice’s home.
+They ask predetermined questions.
+Via a PowerPoint™ presentation, the answers will give an account of Alice’s colorful life, her relationship with her father, stepmother, and other family members as well as the times in which she lived.
+She is a lively, witty, clever, acerbic, and delightfully rebellious daughter of Theodore Roosevelt, the 26th U.S. President.

 Mirror, Mirror on the Wall, I Am My Mother After All

-You say or do something, and you wonder, “where did that come from?” only to remember your mother said and did that and suddenly you realize you have become your mother.
-Using PowerPoint, audiences will be reminded of common expressions used by our mothers, along with humorous stories that help us understand the powerful gene pool from which we came.
+You say or do something and you wonder, “where did that come from?” only to remember your mother said and did that and suddenly you realize you have become your mother.
+In a PowerPoint™ presentation, audience members will be reminded of common expressions used by our mothers, along with aphorisms and humorous stories that help us understand the powerful gene pool from which we came.
+The presentation also includes inspiring quotes attributed to notable famous women of all generations.